isontheline/pro.webssh.net/documentation/src/docs/documentation/pricing.md

     :moneybag: Get your money's worth : Unlike competitors, WebSSH **PRO** isn't a subscription model app.
 No hidden costs.
 You buy it for **lifetime** with regular updates for **FREE**!

-??? tip "Students and educators, you qualify for a discount!"
-    If you are a student or an educator, you can get a discount on WebSSH **PRO** purchase.

-    To redeem your discount, please use this [link](https://apps.apple.com/redeem?ctx=offercodes&id=497714887&code=EDUCARE25N) to access the Apple Store and get WebSSH **PRO** at a reduced price.

 ## FREE vs PRO
 | Main Features | FREE | PRO |
 | --- | --- | --- |